Six Hundred Sixty Six Bottles of Blood on the Wall: Horror Realm Con

 I don’t know.
 I might have gone to the screenings anyway.
 I was already thinking about it.
 But what really sold me was an afternoon panel with the guys from Toe Tag.
 Fred Vogel, Keith Voigt, and Jason Hoover.

 I enjoyed listening to them talk about their movies and their backstories and their goals and experiences.
 Especially Fred Vogel.
 He struck me.
 Rarely do you encounter someone so passionate, so driven and so intelligent and crazy about their craft as Fred Vogel.
 I’m not taking anything away from the other two as I see them following in Fred’s footsteps and coming out the other side.
 They support each other.
-They believe in each other and it’s fucking awesome to see that kind of chemistry.
+They believe in each other and it’s awesome to see that kind of chemistry.

-Having seen “August Underground Mordum,” I kind of knew what to expect when I sat in for the evening films and even though I KNEW going in that I was probably going to be rattled, I still got fucking rattled.
+Having seen “August Underground Mordum,” I kind of knew what to expect when I sat in for the evening films and even though I KNEW going in that I was probably going to be rattled, I still got rattled.
 The last scene in Murder Collection really got under my skin.

 Here’s the cool part.